St John Ambulance (England): Ambulance services

 St John Ambulance supplies ambulance services in England, providing services to over 100,000 people a year and working in partnership with NHS trusts, private healthcare groups, local authorities and individuals.
 Ambulance Operations, the division of the organisation responsible for the provision of ambulances, provides a range of services including NHS front-line ambulance support (999 and 111 calls), specialist transfer services for paediatric and neonatal patients and specialist emergency response services for bariatric patients.

 In 2010, St John Ambulance was awarded the Private Ambulance Service Team of the Year Award by the Ambulance Services Institute for the work it carried out with the CATS (Great Ormond Street) and the South Thames Retrieval Service (Evelina Children's Hospital).

 The 'National Ambulance Auxiliary'

 In August 2022, St John Ambulance began a four-year contract with NHS England to provide an auxiliary ambulance service.
-Some Ambulance Operations volunteers and employees deployed in emergency ambulances on behalf of NHS Ambulance Service trusts in England, responding to some categories of 999 calls (depending on the area and NHS pressure).
+Some Ambulance Operations volunteers and employees deployed in emergency ambulances on behalf of NHS Ambulance Service trusts in England, responding to all categories of 999 calls (depending on the area and NHS pressure).

-In April 2025, St John Ambulance announced that NHS England would not be renewing the contract, bringing the auxiliary ambulance service to an end 12 months earlier than anticipated.
+In April 2025, St John Ambulance announced that NHS England would end the National Ambulance Auxiliary, bringing the contract to an end 12 months earlier than anticipated.